mquan/api2ai/core/README.md

 });
 ```

-## Use the agent via API
+## Using the agent via the API

-To run the server in your machine, please clone the repo and follow the instruction in [Development & Contributing section]().
+To run the server in your machine, please clone the repo and follow the instruction in [Development & Contributing section](#development--contributing).

+We use `dotenv` to store environment variables.
+Please create an `.env` file in the project's root directory and add your openai key

+`OPEN_AI_KEY=sk-...`

 Start the server